 Below are NSW Emergency Services Levy (ESL) rates for our policies and relevant instructions provided by the Emergency Services Levy Insurance Monitor (‘Insurance Monitor’).

 The NSW Insurance Monitor has released guidelines requiring Calibre Insurance to include information regarding the reinstatement of the NSW ESL rate on policy documentation.
 The NSW ESL reinstatement important notice (the Important Notice) will be applied to all Calibre Insurance system generated schedules from 15 September 2017.You are required to provide your clients with the updated Calibre Insurance schedules.
 If you produce your own policy documentation please include the Important Notice on all schedules generated from 15 September 2017.

-We will communicate updates via email, be the first to know and Subscribe Now.
+Be the first to know about future NSW ESL updates and Subscribe Now.

-If you have any questions or require further information regarding the removal of the FESL please speak to your Development Manager.
+If you have any questions or require further information regarding the removal of the NSW ESL please speak to your Development Manager.

 Please see full policy terms, conditions, limits and exclusions.
 Calibre’s Business Package Insurance Policies are issued by Calibre Commercial Insurance Pty Ltd (‘Calibre Insurance’) (ABN 86 603 039 023| AFSL 474540) acting under a binder as agent for the insurer Great Lakes Insurance SE (ARBN 127 740 532 | ABN 18 964 580 576 | AFSL 318603) trading as Great Lakes Australia (‘Great Lakes Australia’).
 Great Lakes Insurance SE is a limited liability company incorporated in Germany.